2025–26 National League 2 West: Structure

 The league consists of fourteen teams who play the others on a home and away basis, to make a total of 26 matches each.
-The champions are promoted to National League 1.
-The bottom two teams are relegated to either Regional 1 Midlands or Regional 1 South West.
+The champions are promoted to National League 1 while the runners-up go into a four team National 2 play-off with the runners-up from National League 2 North, National League 2 East and the 11th placed side in National League 1.